ps-tuebingen-courses/pl1-lecture-notes/src/09-recursive-functions/recursive-functions.md

 # Recursive Functions

-The content of this chapter is available as a scala file [here.](./recursive-functions.scala)
+The content of this chapter is available as a Scala file [here.](./recursive-functions.scala)

 ```scala mdoc:invisible
 import scala.language.implicitConversions